Rekhasj/welcome-app/README.md

-In this project, let's build a **Welcome App** by applying the concepts we have learned till now.
+In this project, let's build a **ReactJS chat application** by applying the concepts of ReactJS.

 ### Refer to the image below: